pymc-devs/pymc-examples/myst_nbs/case_studies/reinforcement_learning.myst.md

 +++

 :::{Note}
 One reason why it's useful to use the Bernoulli likelihood is that one can then do prior and posterior predictive sampling as well as model comparison.
-With `pm.Potential` you cannot do it, because PyMC does not know what is likelihood and what is prior.
-With a `pm.Bernoulli` likelihood you can.
+With `pm.Potential` you cannot do it, because PyMC does not know what is likelihood and what is prior nor how to generate random draws.
+Neither of this is a problem when using a `pm.Bernoulli` likelihood.
 :::

 ```{code-cell} ipython3